vibbits/gentle-hands-on-python/lesson_plans/lesson_plan_day2.md

          and align on dates and temperature offsets (and units).
 You will also need to perform some smoothing and finally generate the plots.

-**SAY**: This is an abbitious project for new Pythonistas!
+**SAY**: This is an ambitious project for new Pythonistas!
 But I promise we can do it together, with the help
          of Python and it's standard library, one step at a time.

 **SAY**: One of the first things we should think about is how to model our data.
 That is, how to represent